dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 {{< /notice >}}

 ### Deployment - where most models fail
-According to [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence), more than 85% of machine learning models never made it into production.
+According to [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence), more than **85%** of machine learning (ML) models never made it into production.
 This trend is expected to continue further this year in 2022.

-Despite huge efforts in research, machine learning models often fail in the deployment.
+In other words, despite all the promises and hype around ML, most models fails to deliver in a production environment.
+According to Barr Moses, CEO, Monte Carlo, [deployment](https://towardsdatascience.com/why-production-machine-learning-fails-and-how-to-fix-it-b59616184604) is one of the critical points where many models fail.

 What exactly is deployment?
-In simple terms, deployment means making a model's capability or insight available to users or other systems - [Luigi Patruno](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/).
+Simply put, deployment is making a model's capability or insight available to other users or systems - [Luigi Patruno](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/).

-Only when a model is deployed can they add value to businesses or organizations
+Only when a model is properly deployed can they add value to businesses or organizations.

-In this post, I will outline basic steps to deploy models on lightweight mobile devices running on Android operating system.
+In this post, I will outline basic ideas to deploy ML models as a demo on lightweight mobile devices **easily, quickly, for free**.

-By the end of this post you will learn about
+By the end of this post, you will learn about:

-* What are deployment patterns.
+* Simple deployment architecture for demos.
 * How to host a model on Hugging Face.
 * Deploying on with HTTP calls.
 * Displaying the results on a Flutter Android app.

-### Deployment architecture
+### Demo - where it all begins
 Deploying deep learning model on the edge is not trivial.
 Models can be huge, complex and requires a lot of resources to run.